List of Full House and Fuller House characters: Nick Katsopolis

 Nick Katsopolis (portrayed by John Aprea) is Jesse and Pam's father and maternal grandfather to D.J., Stephanie, and Michelle.
 He is an avid fan of Elvis Presley, just like Jesse.
 Also, like his son, he is very much interested in his hair and women (as he states in the season two episode "Our Very First Christmas Show", "there are two things Katsopolis men are known for: kissing and great hair").
 Nick is the owner of an insect extermination business.
 He met his wife, Irene, the day that Elvis was drafted into the United States Army.
 Nick was a firm but caring parent.
 In the episode, "D.J.'s Day Off" it is mentioned that he would punish Jesse severely.
 This combination is also seen in the episode "It Is Not My Job", when Jesse quits the extermination business Nick responds with: "If you're out of the business, you're out of the family."
 Later on, he explains this by saying that he did not build up the business to sell it to a stranger.
 His love for his family is also shown by the fact that Irene bringing in Michelle curbed his anger.
 When Michelle was getting ready to do a television commercial for marshmallows in the season two episode "El Problema Grande de D.J.", he remarked that Michelle looked like a little blonde version of the redhead he likes on Gilligan's Island, which was revealed to be Tina Louise by Irene.
 In honor of inheriting Nick's hair, Jesse names one of his twin sons after him.
 Nicky and Alex never interact with their grandparents on-screen like the girls have, as Nick and Irene are last seen in season four.
 Nick re-appears in season three of Fuller House when he comes to take care of Tommy while everyone else goes to Japan for Steve's wedding.
-Nick mentions to Tommy about going out to find women, so it is assumed that him and Irene are no longer together or she is no longer living.
+Nick mentions to Tommy about going out to find women, so it is assumed that he and Irene are no longer together or she is no longer living.

 Irene Katsopolis

 Irene Katsopolis (portrayed by Rhoda Gemignani in "The Return of Grandma", Yvonne Wilder in later appearances) is Jesse and Pam's mother, the wife of Nick Katsopolis, and maternal grandmother to D.J., Stephanie, and Michelle.
-She often talked about diapering Jesse's "tushy", and touched his and other people's "tushies," which made Jesse mad; at other times, she would talk about when Jesse was a kid.
+She often talked about diapering Jesse's "tushy", and touched his and other people's "tushies", which made Jesse mad; at other times, she would talk about when Jesse was a kid.
 She often mentioned how she is older than Nick, and her passion for younger men (which makes Nick feel inferior at times).